SymfonyCasts/messenger/sfcasts/embedded-message.md

 classes and you're constantly making them Async, this routing key does work via interfaces.
 So what that means is you could actually create a interface, for example, instead of your message class called your `AsyncMessageInterface`.
 And then you could actually put that down here.
-Something like `Async=MessageInterface` pointed the `async`.
+Something like `AsyncMessageInterface` pointed the `async`.
 And if you did this than any classes that implemented, the interface would go to that, uh, would go to that.
 Would we get routed to vet transport?
 So that's just a little trick up your sleeve if you need that.